Mary Pinchot Meyer

 Mary Eno Pinchot Meyer (/ˈmaɪ.ər/; October 14, 1920 – October 12, 1964) was an American painter who lived in Washington D.C.
-She was married to Central Intelligence Agency official Cord Meyer from 1945–1958, and became involved romantically with President John F. Kennedy after her divorce from Meyer.
+She was married to Cord Meyer from 1945 to 1958; she became involved romantically with President John F. Kennedy after her divorce from Meyer.

-Pinchot Meyer was murdered on the Chesapeake & Ohio Canal towpath in Washington D.C. on October 12, 1964.
-A suspect, Ray Crump, Jr., was arrested and charged with her murder, but he was ultimately acquitted.
-Beginning in 1976, Pinchot Meyer's life, her relationship with Kennedy, and her murder became the subjects of numerous articles and books, including a full-length biography by journalist Nina Burleigh.
+Meyer was murdered on the Chesapeake & Ohio Canal towpath in Washington, D.C., on October 12, 1964.
+A suspect, Ray Crump Jr., was arrested and charged with her murder but was acquitted.
+Beginning in 1976, Meyer's life, her relationship with Kennedy, and her murder became the subjects of numerous articles and books, including a full-length biography by journalist Nina Burleigh.

 Early life

-Pinchot was born in New York City, the elder of two daughters of Amos and Ruth (née Pickering) Pinchot.
+Mary Eno Pinchot was born in New York City, the older of two daughters of Amos and Ruth (née Pickering) Pinchot.
 Amos Pinchot was a wealthy lawyer and a key figure in the Progressive Party who had helped fund the socialist magazine The Masses.
 Her mother Ruth was Pinchot's second wife and was a journalist who wrote for such magazines as The Nation and The New Republic.
 Mary was also the niece of Gifford Pinchot, a noted conservationist and two-time Governor of Pennsylvania.
 Pinchot and her younger sister Antoinette (nicknamed "Tony") were raised at the family's Grey Towers home in Milford, Pennsylvania.
 As a child, Pinchot met such left-wing intellectuals as Mabel Dodge, Louis Brandeis, Robert M. La Follette, Sr., and Harold L. Ickes.
 She attended The Brearley School and Vassar College, where she became interested in Communism.
-She started dating William Attwood in 1935 and, while with him at a dance held at Choate, first met John F. Kennedy.
+She started dating William Attwood in 1935 and, while with him at a dance held at the Choate School, first met John F. Kennedy.

 After her graduation from Vassar in 1942, Meyer became a journalist, writing for the United Press and Mademoiselle.
 As a pacifist and member of the American Labor Party, she came under scrutiny by the Federal Bureau of Investigation.